 NCAA Initial Eligibility Guidelines for Potential Student-Athletes

 What is the NCAA?
-The NCAA or National Collegiate Athletic Association serves as the athletics governing body for more than 1,280 colleges, universities, conferences and organizations.
+The NCAA or National Collegiate Athletic Association serves as the athletics governing body for more than 1,280 colleges, universities, conferences, and organizations.
 The NCAA is committed to the student-athlete and to governing competition in a fair, safe, inclusive, and sportsmanlike manner.
 In keeping with this mission, they have developed a set of rules and guidelines for athletic eligibility and athletic competition for each of the three NCAA Divisions (Division I, Division II and Division III).
-Perhaps the key difference among the three divisions is that colleges and universities competing at the Division I and II levels can offer athletic scholarships, while Division III colleges and universities cannot.
+The key difference among the three divisions is that colleges and universities competing at the Division I and II levels can offer athletic scholarships, while Division III colleges and universities cannot.

 The NCAA staff follows NCAA bylaws and regulations in analyzing and processing a student’s high school academic records, ACT or SAT scores, and key information about amateurism participation to determine the student’s initial eligibility.